Search NSGC

 Review of Proposals

-After the close of the Call for Sessions, the Annual Conference Program Committee (ACPC) reviews, scores, and discusses all submissions to determine what sessions will be included at the Annual Conference.
-This review process involves the analysis of prior years’ conference evaluation feedback, Education Needs Assessment data, and other NSGC educational opportunities to determine gaps and priority areas.
-View the submission scoring rubric.
+After the close of the Call for Sessions, the ACPC meets to review, score, and discuss all submissions to determine which sessions will be included at the Annual Conference.
+This review process involves analysis of prior years’ conference evaluation feedback, Education Needs Assessment data, and other NSGC educational strategies to determine gaps and priority areas.
+View the NSGC Annual Conference Content Evaluation Rubric.

 Session Submitter Mentor Program